Ankan982/To-Do-List-using-JavaScript-ES6/README.md

 # To-Do-List-using-JavaScript-ES6

 This is a simple To-Do-List Website using HTML,CSS and Javascript ES6.

-# Features:  (The detail function descriptions are in the code in main.js)
+The detail function descriptions are in the code in main.js file

+# Features:

  # 1. Add To-Dos to list using ADD button & Enter Key on your key board
  # 2. List View To-Dos